 The love for football is inherent and automatic.
 It is a game played for leisure as well as for a career.
 It is unifying in nature which is why you find in all the soccer playing nations, especially in developing nations, armed conflicts have reduced.
 Football promotes unprecedented peaceful coexistence among people of different backgrounds.

 Second is the professionalism exercised by FIFA itself.
-It was indeed a fair game, thmups up to Sep Blatter, the President, he won our trust and confidence.
-Third; which I must admit appraisingly was the most memorable and distinctive presence of all persons in the tournament.
+It was indeed a fair game; thumbs up to Sep Blatter, the President, he won our trust and confidence.
+Third, which I must admit appraisingly was the most memorable and distinctive presence of all persons in the tournament.
 It was a “multi-coloured” World Cup.
-It reallym ade the tournment look good and it amazed me.
+It really made the tournment look good and it amazed me.

 Interestingly, when we saw the Boateng brothers (Kevin Prince Boateng opting to play for Ghana while his brother Jerome Boateng chose to play for Germany and ultimately won the final) it was really wonderful.
-There was a huge and significant presence of players of African descent in almost every team that participated in the competiton.
-Big teams like Netherlands, Brazil, England, Germany, Belgium, France, Portugal etc. It’s inmaterial to dig into the background of those players or question the politics behind their nationality.
+There was a huge and significant presence of players of African descent in almost every team that participated in the competition; big teams like Netherlands, Brazil, England, Germany, Belgium, France, Portugal etc. It’s immaterial to dig into the background of those players or question the politics behind their nationality.
 The fact is, it’s worth noticing.

 Now it is all over we have to wait patiently for the next World Cup in 2018.
 Viva Germany!
 Viva football!
 Viva one people, viva one world!

 Dak is currently studying Law at the Presbyterian University, Nairobi.
 He is also an active member of the Congress of South Sudanese Patriots for Peace & Reconciliation.

 After graduating from the University of Sussex in 2009 with a BA in International Development Kate was employed by Gua Africa to manage the running of the charity on a full-time basis.